aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/index.md

 # Move Prover

-The Move Prover supports formal specification and verification of Move code.
-It can automatically prove logical properties of Move smart contracts, while providing a user experience similar to a type checker or linter.
+The Move Prover supports formal [specification](./spec-lang.md) and [verification](./prover-guide.md) of Move code.
+The Move Prover can automatically validate logical properties of Move smart contracts while offering a user experience similar to a type checker or linter.

-It's purpose is to make contracts more *trustworthy*, specifically:
+The Move Prover exists to make contracts more *trustworthy*; it:

-- Protect massive assets managed by the Diem blockchain from smart contract bugs
+- Protects massive assets managed by the Aptos blockchain from smart contract bugs
-- Protect against well-resourced adversaries
+- Protects against well-resourced adversaries
-- Anticipate justified regulator scrutiny and compliance requirements
+- Anticipates justified regulator scrutiny and compliance requirements
-- Allow domain experts with mathematical background, but not necessarily software engineering background, to understand what smart contracts do
+- Allows domain experts with a mathematical background, but not necessarily a software engineering background, to understand what smart contracts do

 For more information, refer to the documentation: